 Anton joined Watsi on December 3rd, 2014.
 Four years ago, Anton became the 1897th member to automatically support a new Watsi patient every month.
-Since then, 4,056 more people have become monthly donors!
-Anton's most recent donation supported Sok, a young man from Cambodia, to fund hip fracture repair.
+Since then, 4,561 more people have become monthly donors!
+Anton's most recent donation supported Abraham, a motorbike taxi operator from Kenya, to fund mobility-restoring fracture repair surgery.

 Sok is a 23-year-old watch seller from Cambodia.
 He has one older sister, and enjoys playing soccer for exercise and listening to music.
 In October 2019, Sok suffered injuries to his left hip after a motorcycle accident.
 He now experiences hip dislocation and pain, and is unable to walk without support.
 Fortunately, surgeons at our medical partner, Children's Surgical Centre, can help.
 On December 24th, Sok will undergo a fracture repair procedure, which will cost $430.
 Surgery will help Sok to walk easily again and relieve any pain in his hip.
 "I hope that I will be able to walk again and return to work like before," Sok said.